turingschool/front-end-curriculum/lessons/sass-setup.md

   You should see a bunch of output, with `1 gem installed` somewhere in there.

 ### Put Sass to Work
   Tell Sass to watch for any changes to `.sass` or `.scss` files in a certain directory with this command:

   `sass --watch path/to/targe-directory`

   Example: `sass --watch ~/my_project/lib/styles`.
 This will watch that directory.

   If there is an existing `.scss` file it will automatically compile it into `.css` for you, and continuously re-compile any time a change is made.

-  If there are no files, it will wait until you create a `.scss` file and then immediately compile it to `.css`.
+  If there are no existing files, it will wait until you create a `.scss` file and then immediately compile it to `.css`.

-  After running the watch command, you'll see an ouput similar to this:
+  After running the watch command, you'll see an outut similar to this:
 ```
 sass --watch ~/project/lib/styles
 >>> Sass is watching for changes.
 Press Ctrl-C to stop.